-- 1..
-UDF It was agreed upon that we were meeting as Udf affiliates and that we would thus work under the banner of UDF, while at the same time expecting support from REC'S and the NEC. - 2..
-Non-Charterist forces -- At this stage it would be detrimental for us to establish links with these forces.
+1. UDF - It was agreed upon that we were meeting as UDF affiliates and the we would thus work under the banner of UDF, while at the same time expecting support from REC's and the NEC.

+- 2. Non-Charterist forces At this stage it would be detrimental for us to establish links with these forces.
 We should avoid extending them a direct invitation to them, for fear of provoking reaction.
-It was thus agreed upon that we needed to finalise our programme of action and extend a public invitation to all forces that are willing to work under the banner of UDF. - 3.
-Religious and sports bodies -- We cannot fully involve these structures in the planning of our programme of action, but we need to draw them in as our programme develops.
-It was however agreed that we needed to try and establish contact contact with them immediately.
+It was the agreed upon that we needed to finalise our programme of action and extend a public invitation to all forces that are willing to work under the bank of the UDF. - 3.
+Religious and sports bodies We cannot fully involve these structures in the planning of our programme of action, but we need to draw them i as our programme develops.
+It was however agreed that we needed to try and establish contact with them immediately.

-The following things were isolated as important priorities for the next few weeks:
+The following things were isolated as important priorities for the next f weeks:

-- 1..
-Popularising of the IYY through press releases and other forms of media. - Establishment of local and regional launches - It was tentatively decided that a national launch would take place at the end of January 1985.
+- 1. Popularising of the IYY through press releases and other forms of medi - 2.
+Establishment of local and regional IYY commitees. - 3.
+Working towards local and regional launches - 4.
+It was tentatively decided that a national launch would take place at the end of January 1985.

-To facilitate the work the needs to happen during the next few weeks, a National Interim committee was established with representatives from all the regions and one person from the nec of COSAS; AZASO and NUSAS. .
-The work of the committee was outlined as folloews: --
+To facilitate the work that needs to happen during the next few weeks, a National Interim Committee was established with representatives from all the regions and one person from the NEC of COSAS; AZASO AND NUSAS.
+The work of the committee was outlined as follows:-

-1..
-Contact absent regions and get representatives

-2. Work towards establishing IYY local and regional Committees

-3. Liaise with UDF, church and sports structures

-4. Investigate interenational links and finance

-5. Release press statements

-6. Convene the National Launch
+- 1. Contact absent regions and get representatives - 2.
+Work towards establishing-IYY local and regional committees - 3.
+Liaise with UDF, church and sports structures - 4.
+Investigate international links and finance - 5.
+Release press statements - 6.
+Convene the National Launch

-A very broad programme of action was proposed and it was felt that the Interim Committee needed to investigate this and develop a more streamline programme, with suggestions from regions.
+A very broad programme of action was proposed and it was felt that the Interim Committee needed to investigate this and develop a more streamlined programme, with suggestions from regions.